 Any trek on Bali will leave your soul enriched and your camera roll full, but if there’s one bucket-list hike that needs to be on any adventurer’s itinerary, it’s Mount Batur.
-One of four volcanoes on the island, this beauty stands at 5,633 feet (1,717 meters) and is part of the Batur UNESCO Global Geopark.
+One of four volcanoes on the island and easily one of the best hikes in Bali, this beauty stands at 5,633 feet (1,717 meters) and is part of the Batur UNESCO Global Geopark.
 The best way to ascend Batur is for the sunrise, which means you’ll need to hit the trail around 4 in the morning — so, when that dreaded alarm goes off, just keep in mind that the heavenly sun-kissed views of Lake Batur from the summit will wash away any leftover grogginess.
 You’ll want to hire a trekking company to guide you through the early-morning darkness, which will cost roughly 700,000 IDR ($50), though for not too much extra, you can tack on a trip to the nearby hot springs to relax after your workout.
 If you ask us, this is a time to treat yourself.

 Bali often brings to mind the tranquil images of rice terraces, sloping down a hillside in varying shades of green.
 Thus, any explorer’s trip to the island wouldn’t be complete without a journey through such an iconic landscape.
 The most scenic place to do so would be in Candidasa.
 This gorgeous area is defined by its undulating fields bordered by thick rainforests, and it offers a several-hour hike that passes through it all.
 Along the way, you’ll walk by farmers plowing behind water buffalo, and some might even offer you drinks and refreshments as a respite from the island’s heat.
 You can also consider the more strenuous (but still worthwhile) trek to the nearby Lempuyang Temple, one of the island’s oldest worship sites, which is located on the peak of namesake Mount Lempuyang.
 Just be sure to pack lots of water to help you up the path.